jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

    b) To move data from Azure SQL and Cosmos DB to Azure Data Lake and then to Synapse DW Pool with transformations

 5. **Create a new Cosmos DB for NoSQL account:**

-   Create a Cosmos DB for NoSQL and Add a new container called **"covid19"** with autoscale database max RU/s set to 400.
+   Create a Cosmos DB for NoSQL account and Add a new container called **"covid19"**.

+      Parameters to consider:

+         Autoscale database max RU/s = 1000
+         Partition Key = /ColumnName

+         Rest all properties can be to be default.

 6. **Load the csv file into the Cosmos DB:**